 Downloadable PDF version below.

-Austin Zhang is a multi-disciplinary artist who uses videography,
+Austin Zhang is a multi-disciplinary artist who uses composition,

 While studying at the Manhattan School of Music, Austin watched from